Expert opinion by Head of Motoring Law, Alison Ashworth

 Written by Head of Motoring Law at Forster Dean Solicitors, Alison Ashworth

-If you like many are concerned about the new drug driving law, or would like expert advice regarding any motoring offence such as drink driving, drug driving, failure to provide a specimen or totting up then call our free advice line on 0333 323 1830.drug driving, drug driving law, medical defence, prescription medication
+If you like many are concerned about the new drug driving law, or would like expert advice regarding any motoring offence such as drink driving, drug driving, failure to provide a specimen or totting up then call our free advice line on 0333 323 1830.Tags: drug driving, drug driving law, medical defence, prescription medication